-Independent Non-Executive Director Member of Audit Committee Member of Nominating Committee Member of Remuneration Committee
+Non-Independent Non-Executive Director Member of Audit Committee, Nominating Committee, Remuneration Committee

-Miss Ong Suan Pin, aged 64, Malaysian, was appointed to the Board on 24 June 2011.
+Miss Ong Suan Pin, aged 65, Malaysian, was appointed to the Board on 24 June 2011.
 She is a holder of ACCA (The Association of Chartered Certified Accountants) qualification and has more than 35 years of working experience in the field of accountancy.
 She started her career in 1981 as a lecturer for Institute Technology of Mara before moving to join a public accounting firm, gaining experience in auditing.
 Presently, she is the Financial Controller for a construction group of companies.